renataportela/frontend-challenge/DEVELOPERLOG.md

   - Unit test of ProductCard component

 ## What could be improved
-  - HTML semantic, accessibily, test coverage
+  - HTML semantic, accessibility, test coverage